enkidevs/curriculum/web/html/media/audio-files.md

 **OGG**: Less popular than MP3/M4A, but its open source and widely available and actually has greater compression due to its variable bit rate with the same great audio.

-Using the `<audio>` tag, multiple songs can be added via the `<source>` element which will accomodate the approprate file needed for that browser.
+Using the `<audio>` tag, multiple songs can be added via the `<source>` element which will accomodate the appropriate file needed for that browser.

 ```html
 <audio controls>